NeptuneMC/.github/profile/README.md

 <div align="center">
   <h1>N E P T U N E</h1>

-  Neptune is a Minecraft client maintained on the newest versions of the game and optimized for the best playing expoerience in the latest versions.
+  Neptune is a Minecraft client always maintained on the newest versions of the game and optimized for the best playing experience in the latest versions.

-  Besides that we also support a variety of older versions between **1.7.10** and **1.18.2**
+  In total we support a variety of versions between **1.7.10** and **1.20.1**.

   -|  <a href="http://neptuneclient.com">Website</a> -
   <a href="https://discord.gg/v3t8fABVd5">Discord</a> -